ymniquet/eQuimageLab/docs/source/composite.rst

 Getting and setting channels
 """"""""""""""""""""""""""""

-The following method of an :py:class:`Image <equimagelab.equimage.image.Image>` object returns an arbitrary (native or composite) channel of the image as a :py:class:`numpy.ndarray`:
+The following method of an :py:class:`Image <equimage.image.Image>` object returns an arbitrary (native or composite) channel of the image as a :py:class:`numpy.ndarray`:

-.. currentmodule:: equimagelab.equimage.image_colorspaces.MixinImage
+.. currentmodule:: equimage.image_colorspaces.MixinImage

 .. autosummary::